York Regional Council: 2018-2022 Regional Council

 The chairman and CEO for this term is Wayne Emmerson.

 2014-2018 Regional Council

-The chairman and CEO of York Regional Council is Wayne Emmerson, who was elected by a majority of York Region Councillors on December 11, 2014.
+The chair and CEO of York Regional Council is Wayne Emmerson, who was elected by a majority of York Region Councillors on December 11, 2014.

 2010-2014 Regional Council

-The chairman and CEO of York Regional Council was Bill Fisch.
+The chair and CEO of York Regional Council was Bill Fisch.

 Regional Committees

 There is no executive committee, instead ideas are brought forward in Regional Committees and voted upon by the council.